patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ## Week 11, Nov 1st
 ### General Meeting Notes
-* We received our New Members this week and ...
+* We received our New Members this week and began onboarding them.
+* I gave them a brief intro to our project and gathered information about their background in order to decide what to present on Wednesday.

 ### Sub Team Meeting Notes
 * At this sub team meeting, it was the first time we had the whole team with the new members together for a whole hour.